hadv/vito-interface/WALLETCONNECT_ERROR_FIX_SUMMARY.md

 ## Root Cause Analysis

+### **Primary Root Cause: WalletConnect Relay Message Processing**
+The main issue was that **WalletConnect receives relay messages for sessions that don't exist in the current client's storage**.
+This happens when:

+1. **Cross-Device Session Management**: Sessions are created/deleted on other devices or browser instances
+2. **Relay Message Broadcasting**: WalletConnect relay broadcasts session deletion messages to all connected clients
+3. **Internal Validation Failures**: WalletConnect's internal handlers try to process these messages and throw "No matching key" errors
+4. **Error Locations**: Errors occur in `isValidSessionOrPairingTopic`, `isValidDisconnect`, and `onRelayMessage` methods

-### **Primary Root Cause: Storage Conflicts Between Services**
+### **Secondary Root Cause: Storage Conflicts Between Services**
-The main issue was that both `WalletConnectService` (for signer wallet connections) and `DAppWalletConnectService` (for dApp connections) were using the **same browser storage** for WalletConnect sessions.
-This created several critical problems:
+Additionally, both `WalletConnectService` (for signer wallet connections) and `DAppWalletConnectService` (for dApp connections) were using the **same browser storage** for WalletConnect sessions.
+This created additional problems:

 1. **Shared Storage Namespace**: Both services stored sessions in the same localStorage under WalletConnect's default keys
 2. **Session Cross-Contamination**: One service would try to disconnect sessions that belonged to the other service
 3. **Stale Session References**: Sessions created by one service were being referenced by the other service
-4. **"No Matching Pair Key" Errors**: When one service tried to operate on sessions from the other service, WalletConnect couldn't find the corresponding pair key

 ### **Secondary Issues**
 1. **Missing Global Error Handler**: No global `unhandledrejection` event listener to catch WalletConnect promise rejections